moveeleven-data/kardiaflow/notebooks_databricks/patients_encounters/README.md

 ## Raw -> Bronze -> Silver **(Encounters)**

-1. Run 00_bronze_stream_encounters_autoloader.ipynb to ingest encounter Avro files into kardia_bronze.bronze_encounters using Auto Loader with .trigger(availableNow=True).
+1. Run 00_bronze_encounters_autoloader.ipynb to ingest encounter Avro files into kardia_bronze.bronze_encounters using Auto Loader with .trigger(availableNow=True).

 2. Run 01_validate_bronze_encounters.ipynb to validate Bronze Encounters data and append summary metrics to kardia_meta.bronze_qc.

-3. Run 02_silver_encounters_transform.ipynb to stream inserts and updates using CDF and foreachBatch, parse timestamps, and upsert clean records into kardia_silver.silver_encounters.
+3. Run 02_silver_encounters_transform.ipynb to incrementally process inserts and updates using CDF, parse timestamps, and upsert clean records into kardia_silver.silver_encounters.

-## Silver (Stream-Static) Join: **Patients and Encounters**
+## Silver Join: **Patients and Encounters**

-- Run 02_silver_enc_demographics_join.ipynb to enrich each encounter with demographic fields from the Silver Patients table and write the result to kardia_silver.silver_encounters_demographics.
+- Run 02_silver_encounters_with_patients_join.ipynb to enrich each encounter with demographic fields from the Silver Patients table and write the result to kardia_silver.silver_encounters_with_patients.

 ## Gold: Gender Breakdown & Monthly Volumes